IsaacScript/isaacscript/docs/example-mod.md

 Now, let's fill in the `shouldApplyGreenCandleEffectToEntity()` function.

-First, we also need to check to see if the entity is supposed to be damaged by using the `IsVulnerableEnemy()` method.

-(Some enemies, like Stonies, are supposed to be invincible, so it would be a bug in our mod if the poison effect actually applied to them.)
+Some enemies, like Stonies, are supposed to be invincible, so it would be a bug in our mod if the poison effect applied to them.
+So, we have to find a way to detect invincible enemies.

+By looking through [the API docs](https://wofsauge.github.io/IsaacDocs/), we eventually find that there is `IsVulnerableEnemy()` method.
+This sounds like what we need.

+Furthermore, we want the random chance for the Green Candle to work to be around 1 in 500.
+We can accomplish that with the `math.random()` function.

 ```typescript
 function shouldApplyGreenCandleEffectToEntity(entity: Entity) {